0xvjay/0xvjay/README.md

-- 🤝 let's connect with each other.
-- ⚡ Fun fact : If your drink is too cold,just don't add ice.
+- ⚡ If your drink is too cold,just don't add ice.